ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Lambda@Edge

-Lambda@Edge lets you run Lambda functions on each regions served as part of CloudFront.\
+Lambda@Edge lets you run Lambda functions on each regions served as part of CloudFront. **Execute functions in AWS locations closer to the viewer.**

-Used to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
-The functions run in response to CloudFront events, without provisioning or managing servers.
-You can use Lambda functions to change CloudFront requests and responses at the following points:
+Used to customize the content that CloudFront delivers.

+The **functions run in response to CloudFront events**, without provisioning or managing servers.

+You can use Lambda functions to change CloudFront requests and responses at the following points in time:

 - After CloudFront receives a request from a viewer (viewer request)